Back to Blog

 Potential Drawbacks

-- No free tier (though trial is unlimited with limited features)
+• No free tier (though the trial is unlimited in time, with limits like 2 open tabs at once)

 DBeaver: Open Source Power

 DBeaver is the Swiss Army knife of database tools.
-It's open source, supports virtually every database you've heard of (and many you haven't), and offers both free and paid versions.
+It is open source, supports virtually every database you have heard of (and many you have not), and offers both free and paid versions.

 Why Developers Choose DBeaver